almeidas-tatiane/robust-api-performance/README.md

 ---
 ## 🧪 Designed for Performance Testing
-This API was created specifically to practice performance testing with tools like Apache JMeter.
+This API was created specifically to practice performance testing with tools like Apache JMeter,K6 and Gatling.

 Features include:
 - Dynamic data handling
 - Realistic user scenarios
 - JWT-based authentication
-- - Batch processing of multiple operations
+- Batch processing of multiple operations
 - Complete CRUD functionality

 ---

 ## 🚀 Why this project?